ctopheryoung/gh-api-node-project/README.md

 ## Set-Up Instructions

+To run the app locally, you will need to download the project from my github repository: https://github.com/ctopheryoung/gh-api-node-project

+#### NPM/Bower Install
+Once the project has been cloned onto your local machine, you will need to install the Node & Bower dependencies.

+On the command line, navigate to the root of the project directory and run the following commands:
+* npm install
+* bower install

+#### GitHub API Key
-In order to run the Node App, you will need a GitHub API key/personal access token.
+In order to make GitHub API requests, you will need a key/personal access token.

-To create a token, visit the Settings area of your Github account, select Personal Access Tokens from the sidebar on the left, and click the Generate New Token button in the upper-right corner.
+To create a token, visit the Settings area of your own Github account, select Personal Access Tokens from the sidebar on the left, and click the Generate New Token button in the upper-right corner.
 Do not check any boxes on the next page, and click Generate Token to get your key.

-This key will need to be placed inside of a ".env" file at the root level of the project directory in order to run the app locally.
+This key will then need to be placed inside of a ".env" file at the root level of the local project directory.

 ## Technologies Used

 JavaScript, Node.js, Bower, Sass CSS, GitHub API

-### License
+## License

 This software is licensed under the MIT license.